What is the Best Belt Sander? (Handheld Models and More) (2023)

 4. Makita 9903 Belt Sander

-At first glance, we can tell that Makita 9903 belongs to the most popular belt sanders section because of its auto-tracking belt system.
+Right off the bat, it’s clear why the Makita 9903 is a top pick in the belt sanders category: its auto-tracking belt system really sets it apart.
 It also has a variable speed control dial, allowing it to run from 690 to 1440 ft per minute.

 It’s a variable speed belt sander, so users can expect this tool to provide more versatility than single-lever belt sanders.
 The unit’s 3-inch belt can easily sand through hard-to-reach areas thanks to its flush design.